Breaking the Metric Voting Distortion Barrier: Preliminaries and Notation

 \section{Preliminaries and Notation}

-\paragraph{Elections.} An \emph{election instance} is defined by a tuple $\mathcal{E} = (V, C, \cg_V)$, where $V$ is a set of $n$ voters, $C$ is a set of $m$ candidates, and $\cg_V$ is a set of linear orders, one for each voter, where $i \cg_v j$ if voter $v$ prefers candidate $i$ over candidate $j$.
+\paragraph{Elections.} An \emph{election instance} is defined by a tuple $\mathcal{E} = (V, C, \cg_V)$, where $V$ is a set of $n$ voters, $C$ is a set of $m$ candidates, and $\cg_V$ {maps each voter $v$ to a linear order over the candidates $\cg_v$,} {such that} $i \cg_v j$ if voter $v$ prefers candidate $i$ over candidate $j$.
 Throughout the paper, we will use $i, j, k, a, b, c$ to refer to candidates and $u,v$ to refer to voters.
 We will have $i^*$ denote the true best candidate when the metric space is fixed.

 For a condition $\mathcal{P}$, we let $S_{\mathcal{P}}$ denote the subset of voters whose preferences satisfy $\mathcal{P}$.
 We also let $s_{\mathcal{P}} = |S_{\mathcal{P}}|/n$ be the proportion of these voters overall, or equivalently, the probability that a uniformly random voter's preference list satisfies property $\mathcal{P}$.
 For example, $S_{i \cg j}$ is the set of voters that prefer $i$ over $j$, $S_{i, j \cg k}$ is the set of voters that prefer $i$ and $j$ over $k$, and $S_{I \cg j}$ is the set of voters that prefer all the candidates in $I$ over $j$.
 Note that if $j \in I$ then $S_{I \cg j} = \varnothing$ and $s_{I\cg j} = 0$.
 We also let $\plu(i) = s_{i\cg C\setminus \{i\}}$ be the proportion of voters whose first choice is $i$.